manoj-aryal/Recommendation-Engine/README.md

 # Recommendation-Engine
-Exploring movie recommendation system with Fastai and Keras.
+Exploring collaborative filtering movie recommendation with Fastai and Keras.